VIDA-NYU/openclean/docs/blog/blog.md

 To conclude our example, we demonstrate how existing Python visualization packages (e.g., [seaborn](https://seaborn.pydata.org/) in this case) can be used to create a plot that shows how likely it is during different times of the day to receive a parking ticket (violation code 21) in each of the five boroughs of New York City.
 As one would expect, these tickets are frequently issued during the morning hours although this seems to be far less likely at 10 a.m. across all boroughs which would require further investigation to understand whether this is caused by a data quality problem or not.

 ![Plot frequency of parking tickets per hour of day by borough](https://github.com/VIDA-NYU/openclean/raw/blog/docs/blog/graphics/plot.png)

 ## Summary

-This post gives an overview of the ideas and basic operators in openclean, a open-source Python library for data cleaning and profiling. openclean integrates data profiling and cleaning tools in a single environment that is easy and intuitive to use.
-We designed openclean to be extensible and make it easy to add new functionality.
+This post gives an overview of the ideas and basic operators in **openclean**, a open-source Python library for data cleaning and profiling. **openclean** integrates data profiling and cleaning tools in a single environment that is easy and intuitive to use.
+We designed **openclean** to be extensible and make it easy to add new functionality.
 By doing so, it will not only become easier for users to access state-of-the-art algorithms for their data wrangling efforts, but also allow researchers to integrate their work and evaluate its effectiveness in practice.
-In future posts, we will discuss how interested developers and researchers can integrate their data profiling and cleaning algorithms into openclean.
+In future posts, we will discuss how interested developers and researchers can integrate their data profiling and cleaning algorithms into **openclean**.

-To try out openclean, please have a look at the [GitHub repository](https://github.com/VIDA-NYU/openclean) and the example notebooks.
+To try out **openclean**, please have a look at the [GitHub repository](https://github.com/VIDA-NYU/openclean) and the example notebooks.

 ## Acknowledgements

 This work was partially supported by the DARPA D3M program, NSF awards OAC-1640864 and OAC-1841471, and the NYU Moore Sloan Data Science Environment.

 ## References

 [1]  Ziawasch Abedjan, Lukasz Golab, and Felix Naumann.
-Profiling Relational Data: A Survey.
-The VLDB Journal, 24, 4 (Aug.
-2015).
+Profiling Relational Data: A Survey (2015).
+The VLDB Journal, 24, 4.

 [2]  Mazhar Hameed and Felix Naumann.
-Data Preparation: A Survey of Commercial Tools.
+Data Preparation: A Survey of Commercial Tools (2020).
 SIGMOD Rec.
-49, 3 (Dec.
-2020).
+49, 3.